 Unforeseen consequences/opportunities

 In 2008 at the height of the national economic crisis we evaluated program costs.
 At this time we realized that through our movement class program we were spending 70% of our budget on 1% of our total population.
 As a result we overhauled the program to make it cost neutral through class fees and integrating the HealthSmart staff into the instructor rotation.
 This change brought about an unexpected benefit.
 Class costs were still low in comparison to private fitness centers but employees were paying more than they had in the past.
 This correlated to increased and consistent class participation and in turn has motivated more employees to join and stick with the program in seeing the healthy results of their colleagues.
 Integrating the HealthSmart staff as instructors has proved to be an invaluable outreach opportunity and bridged numerous partnerships with departments.
-Other strategies that seem small but, with consistency provide immeasurable impact include some of the tailored interventions we have facilitated for departments.
+Other strategies that seem small but, with consistency, provide immeasurable impact include some of the tailored interventions we have facilitated for departments.
 For example, “instant recess” with staff at a branch library.
 Their high stress work environment was taking a toll on employee morale.
 The branch manager incorporated regular “5 minute wellness checkups” for her staff and regular “instant recess” where employees get up and move together for two to five minutes.
 This small change has motivated the employees to commit to healthy changes beyond the worksite and has shown improvement in biometric measurements such as blood pressure and body fat percentage.

 Was a consultant used?